drkostas/HGN/README.md

 + [Acknowledgments](#acknowledgments)

 ## About <a name = "about"></a>

+Hybrid Girvan Newman.
 Code for the paper "[A Distributed Hybrid Community Detection Methodology for Social Networks.](https://www.mdpi.com/1999-4893/12/8/175)"
 <br><br>
 The proposed methodology is an iterative, divisive community detection process that combines the network topology features of loose similarity and local edge betweenness measure, along with the user content information in order to remove the